cmdalbem/portfolio/src/pages/escapista/index.md

 ![](./creator2.png)
 ``` -->

-## Designing a landing page
+## A landing page to tell a story

-Later I created a simple landing page that would explain better the main concepts based on the main questions users were bringing.
-We wanted to bring more clarity to some of our philosophies that guided our UX decisions, for example explaining why there isn't pause of fast-forward buttons.
+Based on the main questions brought from user tests, I designed a landing page that presented the concepts of the project.
+I wanted to bring more clarity to some of our philosophies that guided our UX decisions, for example explaining why there isn't pause of fast-forward buttons.

 <video-container jumbo="true">
     <video autoPlay controls loop width="100%" type="video/mp4">